ayushi7rawat/Youtube-Projects/Create AudioBook from pdf/README.md

 Code Walkthrough:
 ==========================
-you can find a step by step walkthrough in my [Blog](https://ayushirawat.com/create-your-own-audiobook-from-any-pdf-with-python)
+you can find a [step by step walkthrough in my Blog](https://ayushirawat.com/create-your-own-audiobook-from-any-pdf-with-python)

-You can find a video tutorial at [YouTube](https://www.youtube.com/watch?v=ZWjXbe9DOVA) for the same
+Refer the [YouTube video tutorial at for better Understanding](https://www.youtube.com/watch?v=ZWjXbe9DOVA) for the same

 Required Libraries: